Gao-Ziyu/RealFeesh/README.md

 ## Design Process

-The main audience of this website is conusmers or anyone whose interest to buy a footwear and would like to buy a shoe.This project is the best way to help them achieve these it is a one-stop website that allows them to find out more about our different type of footwear products and make a purchase.
+The main audience of this website is conusmers or anyone whose interested to buy a footwear and would like to buy a shoe.This project is the best way to help them achieve these it is a one-stop website that allows them to find out more about our different type of footwear products and make a purchase.

 - As a user/ consumer, I would like to have a profile where I will be able to check all my deliveries and saved shopping cart when visiting the website and purchasing.
 - As back-end developer, I would like to have user data stored in database for profile so easy log in access to keep track.